davetru/davetru/README.md

 ]

 end_of_year_goals = [
-    "Become proficient in full-stack development.",
+    "Become proficient in full-stack development",
-    "Contribute to open-source projects and collaborate with other developers.", "Leverage technology to solve real-world problems and improve lives."
+    "Contribute to open-source projects and collaborate with other developers", "Leverage technology to solve real-world problems and improve lives" ]
-]

 hobbies: ["Gaming", "Hiking", "Dogs", "Spartan Races"]